janoleko/janoleko.github.io/_pages/talks.md

 ### Mitigating consequences of the Markov assumption

 <span style="color:grey">4.
 December 2023<br>
-Doctoral Workshop of the Bielefeld Graduate School of Economics and Management (BiGSEM), Bielefeld University
+Doctoral workshop of the Bielefeld Graduate School of Economics and Management (BiGSEM), Bielefeld University
 </span>

 I also presented the results of my master thesis as a poster in the 18. doctoral workshop of the Bielefeld Graduate School of Economics and Management (BiGSEM).
 You can download the poster [here](../files/Poster_BIGSEM_workshop_Koslik.pdf).